 Belgian students are entitled to a student grant of the Flemish Comminity, provided that they fulfill the pedagocic and financial conditions.
 To find out if you're eligible or not, the government has created a website called 'Centen voor Studenten'.
 If you would need some extra help, our student service STUVO HOWEST is at your service.

-Some foreign students apply for a student grant.
+Some foreign students can apply for a student grant.
 The following outline gives general information about organizations awarding scholarships.

 Student grants of the Flemish Community